 • Aboriginal: an Aboriginal person is a North American Indian, a member of a First Nation, Métis, or Inuit who identifies with the Aboriginal community culturally and/or linguistically.
 Métis are people who have Aboriginal ancestry, who self-identify as Métis, and who are recognized by the Métis Nations.
 Inuit are the Aboriginal inhabitants of Northern Canada.

 • Persons with disabilities: persons with disabilities are individuals who have a long term or recurring health condition that limits the kind or amount of activity that they can do in the workplace because of a physical, intellectual, sensory, psychiatric or learning limitation.

 • Members of visible minorities: members of a visible minority group are persons in Canada, other than Aboriginal peoples, who are non-Caucasian.
 Some people who are members of a visible minority group were born in Canada; others have come here from other countries.
-This definition does not apply to place of birth, ethnic origin, or religion.

 You can register online for the EEO Program, using the government e-recruitment web based resource.
 Please allow up to 15 business days for your application to be reviewed.
 Eligible candidates will receive a letter confirming that their registration has been approved.